saurabhp75/saurabhp75.github.io/_notes/gradle.md

 - What is ". gradle" folder?
 - it is local repo and contains jar files downloaded for the project.

-list default tasks in gradle:
+## list default tasks in gradle:
 $ gradle tasks

-Creating a custom task in gradle (using groovy): in "build.gradle" file add following lines: task myCustomTask {
+## Creating a custom task in gradle (using groovy):
+In "build.gradle" file add following lines:

+task myCustomTask {
 	group "Custom"
 	description "This is a custom task"